 But Scrivener is complicated.
-It offers so many options that no one person is going to organize their files, notes, or data the same way.
+It offers so many options that no one person is going to organize their files, notes, or data in the same way.
 I have spent some time researching how to best to set up my story in Scrivener and have tried different things that work for me.
-I thought I would share what I’ve learned
+I thought I would share what I’ve learned.

 Note: Everything I talk about here is referring to Scrivener 3 for macOS.
 There is a Windows version and an iOS version of Scrivener.
 I’ve never worked in either of these, so they may look and behave differently than what I describe.